Skateboarding & The Olympics

 • It is through TV shows, movies, and social media that many of us were first introduced to the exhilarating flips and gravity-defying stunts of international street surfing, which not only left us captivated but also fueled our anti-establishment spirit, inspiring us to give it a shot ourselves.

-• The International Olympic Committee has recognized the significance of street surfing on the international level, and its inclusion in the International Olympic Games has further solidified its place in the global sporting community.
+• The International Olympic Committee has recognized the significance of park street surfing on the international level, and its inclusion in the International Olympic Games (Tokyo) has further solidified its place in the global sporting community.

 Influence Of Media On Skateboarding